Skyline Computation with Noisy Comparisons: Abstract

 \section{Abstract}

 Given a set of $n$ points in a $d$-dimensional space, we seek to compute the \emph{skyline}, i.e., those points that are not strictly dominated by any other point, using few comparisons between elements.
-We study the crowdsourcing-inspired setting (\cite{FRPU94}) where comparisons fail with constant probability.
-In this model, Groz \& Milo \cite{GM15} show three bounds on the query complexity for the skyline problem.

-We provide two output-sensitive algorithms computing the skyline with query complexity \allowbreak $O(nd\log (dk)) $ and $O(ndk \log (k)) $, where $k$ is the size of the skyline.
-These results improve significantly on the state-of-the-art and are tight for low dimensions.
+We adopt the noisy comparison model~\cite{FRPU94} where comparisons fail with constant probability and confidence can be increased through independent repetitions of a comparison.
+In this model motivated by Crowdsourcing applications, Groz \& Milo \cite{GM15} show three bounds on the query complexity for the skyline problem.
+We improve significantly on that state of the art and provide two output-sensitive algorithms computing the skyline with respective query complexity \allowbreak $O(nd\;\log (dk/\delta)) $ and $O(ndk\;\log (k/\delta)) $, where $k$ is the size of the skyline and $\delta$ the expected probability that our algorithm fails to return the correct answer.
+These results are tight for low dimensions.